FabianGort/PeerSquared/README.md

 PeerSquared currently uses a MIT license, so you are free to copy, use and modify it.

 ## Installing it
-You will need a websocket server to be to use PeerSquared, since the PeerConnection needs to exchange some information through a server.
+You will need a websocket server to use PeerSquared, since the PeerConnection needs to exchange some information through a server.
 See the [script/Pusher_Socket.js](https://github.com/FabianGort/PeerSquared/blob/master/script/Pusher_Socket.js) for a demo version of how to connect to a websocket server.

 As you can see in the index.html file you will need to initialize the program by calling 'PR2.init()' which takes an object as argument.
 This object contains a "credentials" object , and optionally a "config" object that overwrites the initial configuration.
 The credentials must contain a user name, a room name, and a level (either student or teacher), so like this: